Ahren-Chen/MeshGenerator/logbook.md

 * Finished working on testing (mainly) and have started on step 2
 * Writing new features to add to the feature plan
 * Added the pathfinder as a dependency
+* Created an adapter for the pathfinder inside the island subproject to convert vertex and segments to nodes and edges.
+* Started to work on city generation
+* 3 Types of cities right now, small, medium, and capital.
+Hard coded sizes.